Upgrade to the __tier_name__

 stack of beer pancakes with syrup and pecans

-We’re not sure we have to say much else beyond the name of this breakfast dish to get you to check out the recipe over at Chowhound.
+We’re not sure we have to say much else beyond the name of this breakfast recipe to get you to check out the recipe over at Chowhound.

 Asian Broccoli Slaw w/Pineapple